The Wright Stuff: Live with...

 Launched in June 2011 as The Wright Stuff Extra with Gabby Logan and then as Live With Gabby Logan, Live With... was a daytime magazine format seeking to build on the success of the main discussion show.
 It contained a mix of topical discussion, DIY, consumer items, relationship issues and medical matters.

 It was initially presented by former BBC Radio 5 Live presenter, Gabby Logan and aired from 11:10 am to 12:10 pm immediately after The Wright Stuff.
 From 26 September 2011, the show was rebranded as Live with Gabby with a new theme tune and titles.
 On 5 April 2012, the producers tweeted to announce that Logan was leaving Channel 5 because of her commitments to host the 2012 Olympics.
 The show aired its final edition with Logan as host on 6 April 2012.

 Its run continued on 10 April as Live with..., with a variety of guest hosts, including Kaye Adams, former TVS Coast To Coast anchor Fern Britton, Atomic Kitten member Jenny Frost and Myleene Klass.
 The show ended in mid-2012 after it fulfilled the episodes booked by Channel 5.

 Co-presenters

 "Babe in the Booth"

 It had been a feature of the show that there was a female co-host (originally a telephone operator) in a booth separated from the main presenter and guest area.
-This was because one of the original creators, a producer at Anglia TV was a big fan of the American TV comedy Frasier, and the role of Frasier's producer Roz Doyle.
+This was because one of the original creators, a producer at Anglia television was a big fan of the American sitcom Frasier, and the role of Frasier's producer Roz Doyle.
 From the redesign of the set in 2010 until the show ended in 2018, the booth was gone and the co-host sat in the audience area.
 The longest serving female co-host from 2015 until 2018 was Storm Huntley who continued her role in the shows replacement Jeremy Vine.

 The following hosts have fulfilled this role earlier in the show's tenure: